Cylumn/jupyter-dragonfruit-theme/README.md

 ```
 jupyter --config-dir
 ```
-2. Change the working directory to the config directory
+2. Change the working directory to the config directory.
 ```
 cd {path-to-config}
 ```